brycelelbach/nsightful/README.md

     nsightful.display_ncu_csv_in_notebook(f)
 ```

-If you want to profile cells with nsightful without the Nsight JupyterLab extension, you can use
+If you want to profile cells with Nsightful without the Nsight JupyterLab extension, you can use
 `%%writefile` to output a Python file that will be run under `ncu`.
 Note that with this approach,
 the cell must be self contained; it cannot depend on any other cells.